Nikhil-X-codes/vidcast/docs/controllers_readme.md

 ---

-## 7. 🆘 Forgot Password

-**Description**:
-Sends a password reset link to the user’s registered email address.

----

-## 8. ✏️ Update User Info and Images
+## 7. ✏️ Update User Info and Images

 **Description**:
 Users can update the following fields: